Warren Spragg

 Warren Spragg (born 1 November 1982 in Manchester) is an English-born Italian rugby union international.
 He is a versatile back and goalkicker.

 Education

 Warren Spragg was educated at Audenshaw School, he then went on to Kirkham Grammar School.
 He played for the school rugby union first XV in 1999/00 and 2000/01 when the school side went unbeaten.

-Clubs

-He started his career at Aldwinians RUFC before moving to Sale Sharks where he made his Guinness Premiership debut.
-He also helped Sale Sharks win the Melrose Sevens and Caldy 7s tournaments in 2003.

-He then moved to Wakefield RFC where he won the 2003/04 Eva Orbell Trophy for best newcomer.
-On Wakefield's demise he moved to Orrell R.U.F.C.

-He then played for Petrarca Padova Rugby in the Top12.